igordertigor/website-blog/content/scala_python_cpp.md

 - Verbosity: There is so much stuff that you need to specify that the code ultimately becomes more difficult to understand than it would have to be.
 - There are different categories of code files.
 This is probably hard to grasp for people coming from a more high-level language: C++ has two types of code files.
 On the one hand, there are "header" files, that (loosely) contain only the function names (a bit more) and on the other hand, there are proper code files that typically contain the implementations of these functions.
 - Manual memory management and pointer arithmetic.
 C++ requires that the programmer allocates memory for variables before using them *and later de-allocates that memory* when the variable is no longer needed.
 Related to that, C++ can access variables either by their name or by their memory location.
 In fact, memory locations are stored in a special type of variables called pointers.
 Experienced C++-programmers do calculations even with pointers to pointers.
-Although this pointer business helps with the performance (see above), it is a great opportunity to make mistages&mdash;really subtle mistakes that don't immediately break everything, but lurk in the background and hurt you right when you think you have it all under control.
+Although this pointer business helps with the performance (see above), it is a great opportunity to make mistakes&mdash;really subtle mistakes that don't immediately break everything, but lurk in the background and hurt you right when you think you have it all under control.
 - Unit tests beyond the most basic level are a pain.

 # Scala